 Guilt over euthanizing a cat is often the first emotion you’ll experience before the sorrow sets in.
 You’ll need to prepare yourself for the 5 stages of grief after the event:

-- Acceptance – it may seem impossible at first, but eventually, you’ll come to terms with what happened.
-You’ll never forget your cat, but you’ll take solace in happy memories.
+- Acceptance – It may seem impossible at first, but eventually, you’ll come to terms with what happened.
+Of course, you’ll never forget your cat, but you’ll take solace in happy memories.

 Stay in the company of fellow animal lovers.
-Some humans cannot understand the bond between pet and owner.
+Some humans cannot understand the bond between pets and their owners.
 Being told “it’s just a cat” will not be helpful.